 Optional protocol decodes / functionalities

-SS7 Signaling Advisor supports the following protocols as options, as well as a growing number of national variants and vendor variants.
+The cellular/PCS Signaling Advisor supports the following protocols as options, as well as a growing number of national variants and vendor variants.
 EmuLite (option 120) is optional.
 (Contact your local Sales Engineer for more details):